 Sell Design Assets and Make Money

 Do you have models, shapes, textures, backgrounds or other resources and design assets that designers might be interested in?
-Now you can make them available for sale on the Strata store and make money.
+Now you can make them available for sale on the Strata store and make money by earning 40% on sales of your designs.
 You may have design assets you’ve already created that you can turn into revenue – or you can create new design assets that other Strata professionals will be eager to buy and use.

 Register to Sell on the Strata.com Store

 To get setup to sell you must first register to become a design seller on Strata.com.
 First, go to the Registration Page.
 You’ll need to fill out a series of fields.
 Once you’ve done this and you’ve check the box stating that you’ve read and agree with the Publishing Agreement, your application to become a design seller on the asset store will be submitted.
 Strata staff will review your application.
 If there are any problems with the application you will be contacted, otherwise we’ll approve the application and you’ll be ready to submit designs for sale.
 You can find links to all of the agreements governing your relationship with the Strata store and Strata sites here.

 Your Store Dashboard

 Once you’ve been approved to sell on the Strata.com store you’re ready to submit your models, shapes, textures, backgrounds or other resources and design assets for sale.
 Start by first logging in to your account, then open the Dashboard page.
 From that page you can manage various aspects of your store, including your products, your profile, see your orders, and add new resources and assets to your store.